 - an involuntary increase in sexual feelings and fantasies.

-Are there changes that only happen to girls?
+Are there changes that only happen to people with a vagina?

 Other changes include pubic hair appearing and a vaginal discharge – an increase in the mucous produced in the vagina.

-Are there changes that only happen to boys?
+Are there changes that only happen to people with a penis?

 Their shoulders and chests become broader and their muscles get bigger.
 They may have a temporary swelling of the breasts as their hormones sort themselves out.